 There is a two week grace period where learners can withdraw from the course free of charge; this starts from the date of your welcome email containing login details and start date to 14 days after this.
 All details regarding the withdrawal fee are sent to potential students to sign upon application to the course.

 Learners can only complete one Distance Learning course at a time and cannot be on another funded course such as an Apprenticeship.

 The allotted time for completion of this course is four months.

 What Could I Do Next?

-Learners who achieve this qualification could progress to:- NCFE Level 2 and 3 Diploma in Health and Social Care (Adults) for England. - NCFE Level 2 and 3 Diplomas in Clinical Healthcare Support • Level 2 and 3 Certificates in Preparing to Work in Adult Social Care. - NCFE Level 2 Certificate in the Principles of End of Life Care. - Advanced Level Apprenticeships in Health and Social Care • Intermediate and Advanced Level Apprenticeships in Clinical Healthcare Support
+Learners can also progress to a range of qualifications including: • Level 2 and 3 Diplomas in Health and Social Care (Adults) for England • Level 2 and 3 Diplomas in Clinical Healthcare Support • Level 2 and 3 Certificates in Preparing to Work in Adult Social Care • Intermediate and Advanced Level Apprenticeships in Health and Social Care • Intermediate and Advanced Level Apprenticeships in Clinical Healthcare Support